Customize the Job Posting Form

 Configure the job form

-1. Go to Board settings in the sidebar
+1. Go to Settings in the sidebar

 2. Click Job form